xeoncross/got/README.md

     includes/
       sidebar.html

 In this example, imagine the "profile" and "posts" page use the `forum.html` layout, while the "home" & "about" pages use `main.html` + `sidebar.html`.
+Every page has access to all includes.

 ## The Pain Point: Inheritance